 If you follow this reputation marketing blueprint, you’ll soon have a repository of highly valuable social proof on your website and 3rd-party sites to win over more customers, while keeping existing customers from ever considering the competition.

-Everything detailed in this post can be done with Delighted — from collecting feedback to publish as website testimonials, to proactively engaging customers that provide negative feedback.
+Everything detailed in this post can be done with our experience management software, Delighted — from collecting feedback to publish as website testimonials, to proactively engaging customers that provide negative feedback.
 Get started with your reputation marketing strategy today for free.